Three bourbon whiskey bottles in a wooden barrel warehouse.

 Moderate consumption of bourbon may offer certain health advantages, thanks to the antioxidants found in the grains and the oak barrels used in its maturation process.
 These antioxidants have the potential to neutralize free radicals, possibly reducing the risk of developing chronic diseases.

-Additionally, bourbon has been associated with a reduced risk of cardiovascular disease, as moderate alcohol intake can lead to an increase in HDL (good) cholesterol levels.
-Moreover, the high alcohol content in bourbon can facilitate digestion by stimulating the production of digestive enzymes.
+Bourbon has been associated with a reduced risk of cardiovascular disease, as moderate alcohol intake can lead to an increase in HDL (good) cholesterol levels.
+The high alcohol content in bourbon can facilitate digestion by stimulating the production of digestive enzymes.
 It is imperative, however, to underline that these health benefits are likely to be experienced only with moderate consumption, as excessive drinking can result in negative health outcomes.

 Infographic on Bourbons potential health benefits with moderation.